 Be honest with your (prospective) employers.

 Stay out of trouble!

 Contact your elected representatives to express your concerns if you believe companies shouldn’t be allowed to deliberately post defamatory, inaccurate and incomplete information and profit from others’ hardships and mistakes.

 As has been said in this space before, protect your privacy and your personal information, and be vigilant about tamping down any misleading information about you.
 It really is the best way to keep your butt from getting bit.

-For more information on job search and career development, and navigating political correctness in your job or job search, please search this blog and visit: hanklondon.com or contact me.
+For more ideas on job search, overcoming obstacles and other career development topics, please search this blog and visit: hanklondon.com or contact me.